UTSCC09/project-maintenance/README.md

 - Non-Authenticated now can cancel appointments using email and appointment number
 - Non-Authenticated now can view history using email

-## Description of the technology stack that you will use to build and deploy it：
+## Description of the technology stack that you will use to build and deploy it
 - Frontend: HTML, CSS, and Javascript with React
 - Backend: node.js, express.js with GraphQL + MongoDB

-## The top 5 technical challenges:
+## The top 5 technical challenges
 - Managing complex user relationships such as comments, posts, or chatting.
 - Managing Bad user behavior.
 For example, not showing up to appointments, fraud worker documents, etc.
 - Learning Curve of new frameworks. (eg. react, map functionalities, GraphQl/gRPC)